Rinky Hijikata

 Rinky Hijikata (土方 凛輝) is an Australian professional tennis player.
+He has a career-high ATP singles ranking of world No. 62 achieved on 26 August 2024 and a best doubles ranking of No. 23 reached on 30 October 2023.

-His most notable results are in doubles, where he has been ranked world No. 23 in October 2023 by the ATP.
-He also has a best singles ranking of No. 62, reached on 26 August 2024.
-Hijikata won the Grand Slam doubles title at the 2023 Australian Open, partnering Jason Kubler.
+His best achievement is a major doubles title at the 2023 Australian Open, playing with countryman Jason Kubler.

 Early life

 Hijikata was born in Sydney, Australia to Japanese immigrant parents.
 He began playing tennis at age three or four.
 He attended The King's School in Sydney from 2013 to 2016.
 His father is a tennis coach.
 His favourite player growing up was Lleyton Hewitt and later, Kei Nishikori.

 College career

 Hijikata had a successful career at the University of North Carolina where he played college tennis for the North Carolina Tar Heels men's tennis from 2019 to 2021.